 In this final photo you can see how the garden path leads to the raised bed full of organic vegetables, all grown from seed!
 I will be sharing our food garden in another post soon!

-So what do you think of our backyard flower garden makeover?!
+What do you think of our backyard flower garden makeover?!
 It’s crazy that all of this space was once just grass!
 So far we have seen a decrease in our water bill and an increase in beauty, wow factor and time spent in it.
 I’m so happy we transformed this area to be a peaceful flower garden that we can hang out in and enjoy the beautiful outdoors.
 I look forward to seeing this space evolve over time!
 Who knows what it will look like next year?
 I have high hopes it will be absolutely beautiful!XO,